General University Reference Utility

 When trucks need to be rented on University business from commercial vendors such as Budget, Ryder and Penske, please refer to University Policy BS20 for details.

 Use of personal vehicles is reimbursed on an actual mileage basis for the business portion of the trip.
 Reasonable mileage must be calculated for the most direct route plus the required business travel while at the business site.
-The mileage rate is set in accordance with that established by the federal government.
-The mileage rate currently in force is listed within the Lookup Planning Tool on GURU.
+The ERS Mileage calculator must be used to calculate the appropriate mileage reimbursement (with the exception of multiple trips, which can be documented through a mileage log).
+The mileage rate currently in force is listed within the Mileage Reimbursement Rates Planning Tool on GURU.
 Mileage allowances cover all operating costs, including repairs, insurance, fuel, depreciation, towing, and other auto-related expenses.
 The reimbursement rate includes a component for liability and collision insurance, and therefore the University will not reimburse employees for the deductible incurred in an accident on University business.

 When flying is the economical choice but one chooses to drive and the round trip mileage is 750 miles or more, the reimbursement may not exceed the cost of the lowest available air transport for the same points of origin and destination.
 The traveler must provide appropriate price quotes from either Travel onLion, or from an external travel source to document the appropriate airfare for comparison.